 $T{CONTROL}$ is a temperature specification based on a temperature reading from the processor's thermal diode. $T{CONTROL}$ defines the lower end of the Thermal Profile line for a given processor, and it can be described as a trigger point for fan speed control implementation.
 The value for $T{CONTROL}$ is calibrated in manufacturing and configured for each processor individually.
-For the 64-bit Intel Xeon processor MP with 1 MB L2 cache, the Tcontrol value is obtained by reading a processor model specific register (MSR) and adding this offset value to a base value.
+For the 64-bit Intel Xeon processor MP with up to 8 MB L3 cache the Tcontrol value is obtained by reading a processor model specific register (MSR) and adding this offset value to a base value.
 The equation for calculating $T{CONTROL}$ is:

-$T{CONTROL_BASE}$ = A fixed base value defined for a given processor generation as published in the processor datasheet.
+T {CONTROL_BASE} = A fixed base value defined for a given processor generation as published in the processor datasheet.
 Offset = A value programmed into each processor during manufacturing that can be obtained by reading the IA32_TEMPERATURE_TARGET MSR.